kaist-cp/cs220/README.md

 - Your physical apperance is required.
 If online participation is **absolutely necessary**, we'll use Zoom.

-- You'll bring your own laptop.
+- You should bring your own laptop.
 (You can also borrow one from School of Computing Admin Team.)

-  We will use surveillance tools such as [Safe Exam Browser](https://safeexambrowser.org/) to monitor your laptop.
+- We will use [Safe Exam Browser](https://safeexambrowser.org/) to prevent cheatings.
+  - You should have your laptop configured with Safe Exam Browser before the exam.
+  - TBA: Details will be announced later.

 ### Attendance (?%)